msohaill/spotify-tableau/README.md

 # Analyzing Spotify Listening History With Tableau!

-In this repository, I've included some files that I used in order to analyze my Spotify listening history using Tableau!
+In this repository, I've included some files that I used in order to analyze my Spotify listening history using Tableau Desktop!
 Hope you find it useful as well.
+You can view the dashboard I created [here](https://public.tableau.com/app/profile/muhammad.sohail5951/viz/MySpotifyListening_16587328880640/Dashboard1).

 ![My Spotify Dashboard](spotify-tableau.png "My Spotify Dashboard")